-To explore these issues, we draw on the cognitive process perspective on opportunity recognition (Bhave, 1994; Shane and Venkataraman, 2000; Shepherd et al., 2007; Wood et al,, 2012), research on managerial cognition, particularly research on the role of mental models in information processing (Calori et al., 1994; Kiss and Barr, 2015; Nadkarni and Narayanan, 2007), and research on effectual logic (Prashantham et al., 2019; Sarasvathy, 2001; Sarasvathy et al., 2014).
-We investigate FMEs by six ventures from three emerging economies (Bulgaria, India, and Romania) and develop a set of theoretically and empirically grounded propositions that can serve as the basis of further research.
+To explore this question, we integrate three emerging research streams.
+First, we draw on the cognitive process perspective on opportunity recognition (Bhave, 1994; Shane and Venkataraman, 2000; Shepherd et al., 2007; Wood et al,, 2012).
+Second, we incorporate research on managerial cognition, particularly research on the role of mental models in information processing (Calori et al., 1994; Kiss and Barr, 2015; Nadkarni and Narayanan, 2007).
+Finally we integrate research on effectual logic (Prashantham et al., 2019; Sarasvathy, 2001; Sarasvathy et al., 2014).
+We supplement our theoretical analysis of the literature with illustrative data drawn from ongoing research on FMEs by six ventures from three emerging economies (Bulgaria, India, and Romania).
+From this we develop a set of theoretically and empirically grounded propositions that can serve as the basis of further research.

 Our study makes several contributions.
 First, we contribute to the IOR literature (Ellis, 2011; Mainela et al., 2014; Reuber et al., 2018; Zahra et al., 2005) by theoretically elaborating the cognitive processes that support serendipitous FMEs, an important yet often overlooked mode of accessing international markets, and their evolution over time.
 We highlight the role of different causal logics employed at different stages in the IOR process as well as cognitive attributes, such as cognitive complexity, that allow international entrepreneurs to oscillate between serendipitous and planned FMEs.
 Thus, we focus attention on cognitive approaches to IOR and echo calls in the literature (Manolova et al., 2002) to move beyond social networks, industry, and capabilities views that tend to dominate this stream of research.

-Second, we push forward the growing stream of research on the role of an effectuation logic in IE (Kalinic et al., 2014; Sarasvathy, 2001; Sarasvathy et al., 2014) by highlighting when and why effectuation logic is more likely to be employed..
+Second, we push forward the growing stream of research on the role of an effectuation logic in IE (Kalinic et al., 2014; Prashantham et al., 2019; Sarasvathy, 2001; Sarasvathy et al., 2014) by highlighting when and why effectuation logic is more likely to be employed.
 Third, by elaborating on a cognitive model associated with a relatively less explored side of opportunity recognition (i.e. serendipitous discoveries) we push forward research on opportunity recognition in general, and in particular the cognitive process perspective on opportunity recognition (e.g., Shepherd et al., 2007; Wood et al., 2012).
 Finally, we answer calls for research that employs qualitative methodologies to explore cognitions associated with opportunity recognition (Suddaby et al., 2015) and utilizes different country contexts (e.g., Kiss et al., 2012; Bruton et al., 2013) to advance research on this topic.

 Theoretical background